 CASE

-To evaluate a list of conditions and return a value based on the first match or true condition, use a CASE
+To evaluate a list of conditions and return a value based on the first match or true condition, use a CASE expression, such as to enable if/else logic.
+CASE has two formats:

 - In its simple form,

-evaluates the list for a specific expression and returns its value, such as:
+CASEevaluates the list for a specific expression and returns its value, such as:

-CASE expression WHEN value THEN result [ WHEN ... ] [ ELSE result ] END
+CASE expression WHEN value THEN result [ WHEN ... ] [ ELSE result ] END - In its searched form,

 CASE WHEN condition THEN result [ WHEN ... ] [ ELSE result ] END